Yash6012/EduLedger/README.md

 - CORS protection enabled
 - Input validation and sanitization

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact

+For any queries or support, please contact the development team.

+## Acknowledgments

+- Express.js team for the amazing framework
+- SQLite team for the lightweight database solution
+- All contributors who have helped shape this project